Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased reserve ammo from 225 to 360

 ### Thompson
-* Ammo now gets added to the clip at the same time that it does in the reload animation
+* Ammo now gets added to the clip at the same time that it does in the reload animation when reloading with an empty clip
 * Upgraded: decreased reserve ammo from 250 to 240

 ### Wonder Weapons

 ### Ray Gun
 * Ammo now gets added to the clip at the same time that it does in the reload animation
-* Always makes crawlers on first damage on an enemy
 * Removed weapon bob from movement
 * Added sprint and dive animations
-* Decreased first raise time from 2.4 seconds to 1.2 seconds
+* Decreased first raise time from 2.4 seconds to 1.8 seconds
 * Unupgraded: impact damage - 2500
 * Unupgraded: maximum explosion damage - 2500
 * Unupgraded: minimum explosion damage - 1250